 Kentucky is a southeastern state in the U.S. that has the Ohio River bordering the north and the Appalachian Mountains in the east.
-Kentucky is famous worldwide for their prestigious horse race, the Kentucky Derby.
+The Bluegrass state is famous worldwide for its prestigious horse race, the Kentucky Derby.
 It is an annual tradition they hold at Churchill Downs on the first Saturday in May.
-But for avid anglers, the best fishing locations in Kentucky are legendary.
+But for avid anglers, the best fishing locations in Kentucky can be legendary.

 There’s lots to do in the Bluegrass State, including taking in the culture and sights of its many cities.
 You can visit Mammoth Cave to check out the world’s longest cave system.
 Kentucky’s officially designated state fish is Kentucky spotted bass.
 But there are plenty of other species for anglers to pursue.
 So, take a look through the Kentucky Fishes Guidebook to see what you could catch.

 You can cast a line along the shoreline forests and limestone bluffs for smallmouth bass.
 Or you could catch trophy-sized crappie in one of the state’s nationally ranked lakes.
 Get a thrill testing your strength against the colossal blue catfish in the Ohio River.
 And fly-fishermen needn’t feel left out, either.
 There’s some excellent trout fishing in the state’s pristine mountain streams.

 Kentucky has over 62,000 miles of fishable streams and over 40 public lakes.
 The Bluegrass State also has a Fishing in Neighborhoods program, facilitating family fishing in specially stocked small water bodies near cities.
 Also, there’s good ice fishing in Kentucky if you’re planning to come to the state during the winter months.